linea-it/pz-lsst-inkind-doc/pz-docs/docs/index.md

 This page describes the in-kind contributions offered by the Laboratório Interinstitucional de e-Astronomia ([LIneA](http://www.linea.org.br)) to [Vera C. Rubin Observatory](https://www.lsst.org/), approved as part of the in-kind contribution program BRA-LIN.
 The BRA-LIN in-kind contribution proposal document is available on [this link](https://docs.google.com/document/d/1JWUG2vxxPD1DwrbQsZwI1q_2lk2TIGnHGHNbaq2zAbk/edit?usp=sharing).

 This is a live document that started with the description of planned work.
 It is regularly updated to offer a high-level description of the software produced, as long as the program evolves.
 Technical documentation of each piece of software should be delivered together with the code in the respective repositories.
+For comments or suggestions, please open an issue [here](https://github.com/linea-it/pz-lsst-inkind-doc/issues).

+***

 The Section 4 of the BRA-LIN proposal refers to the contributions related to Photometric Redshifts.
 It is organized in four subsections (click for more details):